hastinarimanzadeh/dag_community_paper/src/readme.txt

 Pre processing networks (DAGs) for this code:
 There is a R function in the respective folder (pre_proc_graph.R), which checks whether the graph is a DAG and then creates layers for nodes using a leaf removal algorithm.
-It also sorts node indices such that they satisfy the condition of layers. they are enumerated also to respect layer
+It also sorts node indices such that they satisfy the condition of layers and are enumerated to respect the layered structure.

 Plotting community assignment of DAGs:
 There is a R function in the respective folder (plot_ordered_graph), which